hugodscarvalho/genpurp/README.md

 ## Project description

-´drivtime´ was created to summarize the following regulations regarding the calculation of **driving time and rest periods in the road transport sector**.
+`drivtime` was created to summarize the following regulations regarding the calculation of **driving time and rest periods in the road transport sector**.

 Regulation (EC) No 561/2006, as amended by Regulation (EU) [2020/1054](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32020R1054), lays down rules on driving times, breaks and rest periods for drivers of lorries, coaches and buses in order to improve working conditions and road safety.
 Regulation (EU) No 165/2014, as amended by Regulation (EU) 2020/1054, sets out requirements concerning the construction, installation, use, testing and control of tachographs that must be fitted in the vehicles that fall within the scope of Regulation (EC) No 561/2006.